1+1>2: Programming Know-What and Know-How Knowledge Fusion, Semantic Enrichment and Coherent Application: INTRODUCTION

 Our evaluation focuses on two aspects: the intrinsic quality of the key steps of our approach, and the effectiveness and usefulness of our API-Task KG.
 The key steps of our approach include function sentence identification, directive sentence identification, task phrase extraction and API-packet extraction, inference of API semantic relations, and inference of task semantic relations.
 Considering the sheer amount of data instances in KG, we use a statistical sampling method~\cite{Singh1996ElementsOS} to estimate the accuracy of these steps.
 Our analysis shows: 94.30\% and 92.70\% accuracy for function and directive sentence identification; 89.84\% F1-score for task phrase extraction and 89.72\% accuracy for API-packet extraction; 86.61\% accuracy for KG fusion; 97.27\% and 90.55\% average accuracy for API semantic relation inference and task semantic relation inference, respectively.

-To evaluate the effectiveness and usefulness of our API-Task KG, we sample 16 frequently-viewed Stack Overflow (SO) questions from 100 questions in our empirical study, and collect the accepted answers of these questions.
+To evaluate the effectiveness and usefulness of our API-Task KG, we sample 30 frequently-viewed Stack Overflow (SO) questions from 100 questions in our empirical study, and collect the accepted answers of these questions.
 We use either the question title or the code snippet in the question to search our API-Task KG in our prototype tool, and compare the recommended API and/or task knowledge with the accepted answers.
-For 11 out of 16 questions, the recommended knowledge includes the accepted answers.
+For 23 out of 30 questions, the recommended knowledge includes the accepted answers.
 In addition, the API-Task linkages and the inferred API semantic relations and task semantic relations allow our tool to suggest rich extended knowledge for the question, which are not covered in the accepted answer.
-To verify whether the extended suggestion is helpful or results in unnecessary information overload, we conduct a user study in which two groups of graduate students (6 each) use either our API-Task KG tool or independent API-KG and Task-KG tools to find the solutions to the 16 SO questions.
-Our study suggests that our API-Task KG helps the students find correct solutions faster (27.7\% less completion time) and more accurately (17.7\% higher solution accuracy), and the extended knowledge inspires the student to explore new ideas or even come up with better solutions.
+To verify whether the extended suggestion is helpful or results in unnecessary information overload, we conduct a user study in which two groups of graduate students (6 each) use either our API-Task KG tool or independent API-KG and Task-KG tools to find the solutions to the 30 SO questions.
+Our study suggests that our API-Task KG helps the students reduce completion time by 27.5\% and improve accuracy by 15.0\%, and the extended knowledge inspires the student to explore new ideas or even come up with better solutions.

-The idea of our work can be regarded as an instance of the general phenomenon ``people always distill or infer the richer knowledge by fusing the independent knowledge, and leverage this new knowledge to solve the problems that the independent knowledge does not cover.''~\cite{bagherzadeh2021competing}.
-In this paper, we make the following contributions:
+Our idea can be regarded as an instance of the general phenomenon ``people always distill or infer richer knowledge by fusing the independent knowledge, and leverage new knowledge to solve the issues not covered by the independent knowledge.''~\cite{bagherzadeh2021competing}.
+The contributions are as follows:

-\begin{itemize} \item We conduct an empirical study to understand the need of know-what and know-how knowledge fusion and summarize fine-grained semantic relations for knowledge fusion, including nine categories of API semantic relations and two types of task semantic relations.
+\begin{itemize} \item Through an empirical study, we understand the need of the fusion of programming know-what and know-how knowledge, and infer fine-grained semantic relations including nine categories of API semantic relations and two types of task semantic relations.

 \item To our best knowledge, we are the first to investigate the fusion and cross-enrichment of programming know-what and know-how knowledge, and the application of fused knowledge in API search.

 \item We propose a systematic approach for KG construction, fusion and semantic enrichment, and build a prototype tool to search programming know-what and know-how knowledge coherently.